sjmelia/electron-boilerplate-sqlite/README.md

 # electron-boilerplate-sqlite

-Truly tiny boilerplate for an Electron app that includes SQLite support
+Truly tiny boilerplate for an Electron app that includes SQLite support.
+See the [blog post](http://blog.arrayofbytes.co.uk/?p=379) for more.

 ```
 git clone https://github.com/sjmelia/electron-boilerplate-sqlite.git